Cerebral Palsy is a group of movement disorders that usually take shape into early age and affect movement and muscle tone or posture.

 Treatment of Cerebral Palsy in Ayurveda

 In Modern Medicine, Cerebral palsy cannot be cured completely.
-Various supportive aids and meditation with physiotherapy are seen as an effective treatment Whereas “Ayurveda” observes Cerebral Palsy as a neuro-biological, multisystemic, developmental disorder.
+Various supportive aids and meditation with physiotherapy are seen as an effective treatment Whereas “Ayurveda” observes this as a neuro-biological, multisystemic, developmental disorder.

 The correction of metabolic issues responsible for such conditions (Vata Dosha and Pitta dosha) calms down the sensory overload and corrects one’s metabolism concurrently.
 This helps the brain to revitalize the new cells and reduces spasticity.